hashicorp/consul/website/source/docs/agent/watches.html.markdown

 ### <a name="keyprefix"></a>Type: keyprefix

 The "keyprefix" watch type is used to watch a prefix of keys in the KV store.
 It requires that the "prefix" parameter be specified.
+Note that the watch returns *all* keys matching the prefix whenever *any* key matching the prefix changes.

 This maps to the `/v1/kv/` API internally.